Kickboxer 4: Reception

-Critical response

-TV Guide rated it 2/5 stars and wrote: "Kickboxer 4 does proud by the franchise that gave the world Jean-Claude Van Damme".
+TV Guide rated it 2 out of 5 stars and wrote: "Kickboxer 4 does proud by the franchise that gave the world Jean-Claude Van Damme".
 Adam Arseneau of DVD Verdict called it an improvement over the third film but still bad.
 In 2012, Brian Tremml of Paste included it their list of "The 25 Most Awesomely Bad Movies on Netflix Instant".